isaykatsman/isaykatsman.github.io/about.md

 permalink: /about/
 ---

 I am an undergraduate student at Cornell university interesting in Machine Learning and Computer Vision.
-I am currently an undergraduate researcher for Serge Belongie's SE(3) Computer Vision team.
+Currently I'm on Serge Belongie's SE(3) Computer Vision team.

 ### More Information

-I currently live in Ithaca, New York.
-Not much to do here other than study and work, but I'm okay with that :).
+I live in Ithaca, New York.
+I came here from Worcester, Massachusetts - so not much of a weather change.

 ### Contact me